1. Register as a provider

 Once you’re successful in securing a tenant, you will have to deactivate your listing on the Off-Campus Housing Database.
 This can be done by going into your listing and selecting the red ‘Close now’ button to the right of the page.

 After 4 weeks, all listings will expire.
-You will receive a reminder email informing on the impending expiry; use this opportunity to log in to the Off-Campus Housing Database and update your listing.
-Don’t forget to submit the listing for approval.
+You will receive a reminder email informing you of the impending expiry; use this opportunity to log in to the Off-Campus Housing Database and update your listing.
+Don’t forget to submit the listing for assessment.

-The University of Sydney provides a free-to-advertise service for private owners who wish to rent available rooms to students.
-The database is available to all current and future University of Sydney students and we encourage you to use it, especially if you are located near our campuses.
+The University of Sydney (via Study Stays) provides a free-to-advertise service for private owners who wish to rent available properties or rooms to students.
+The database is available to all current and future University of Sydney students, and we encourage you to use it, especially if you are located near our campuses.

 You will have to register for an account before you can advertise.
 Registration will provide you with a username and password, details that you will require to log in to the Off-Campus Housing Database.